oracle-livelabs/database-maa/data-guard/active-data-guard-23c/create-services/create-services.md

 ### Objectives
 * Create and start the role-based services
-* Review the connect strings and connect to the primary service
+* Review the connection strings and connect to the primary service

 ## Task 1: Create and start the role-based services